AberAbouRahma/TheWeatherChannel/README.md

 Note that: I did not upload the node_modules to the repository which includes all the project dependencies

-Challenges: Monor challenge.
+Challenges: Minor challenge.
 That is minor error, when using res.json()
         did not affect the functionality except for alarming-annoying error console log message "error SyntaxError: Unexpected token O in JSON at position 0" used res.text() instead of res.json() and the error is gone until further research in progress